ozanMSFT/pytorch-wiki/PyTorch-ONNX-exporter.md

 Read more about:
 1. [[lintrunner|lintrunner]] (required): Run all the linters, and ensures consistency between the CI and local development environments.
 2. [ghstack](https://github.com/ezyang/ghstack) (optional): Conveniently submit stacks of diffs to GitHub as separate pull requests.
-NOTE: [GitLens](https://gitlens.amod.io/) comes in handy with ghstack
+NOTE: [GitLens](https://gitlens.amod.io/)'s interactive rebase feature comes in handy with ghstack.
-3. Recover your branch from ghstack: ghstack checkout github_link_to_pr
+3. To recover your branch from ghstack: `ghstack checkout github_link_to_pr`

 #### ONNX and ONNX Runtime